0cjs/sedoc/8bit/jr-200/basic.md

 - Integers and 9-digit floating point numbers are available.
 Integers prefixed with `$` are hexadecimal.
 - Variable names are 2-chars only; more gives syntax error.
+- CMT save filenames may include any combination of underscore, numbers and mixed-case letters.
+Other chars will cause a syntax error.

 Many keywords and functions are on the keytops (entered with the CTRL key).